Fossj117/fossj117.github.io/_posts/2016-10-29-quick-debate-night-text-analysis.md

 ---
 layout: post
 title: "Quick Debate Night Text Analysis"
 date: 2016-10-29
 latex: true
 mathjax: true
 comments: true
+tag: ["analysis", "dataviz"]
 ---

 After watching the first debate earlier this fall & listening to the following coverage, I was curious to apply a data-driven perspective to some of the news narratives that resulted.
 Fortunately, I was able to pull [Vox’s debate transcript](https://www.vox.com/2016/9/26/13065174/first-presidential-debate-live-transcript-clinton-trump).
 Here is what I found.